 Storing the text

 A collection is divided into "documents", which may in turn be divided into "pages".
 For example, a role-playing game's script may have one page for each dialogue cue.
-Except in deliberately restricted languages such as Sonja Kisa's Toki Pona or C. K. Ogden's Basic English, there are generally far fewer pages than distinct words, so we don't have to worry near as much about slack space within a byte or pointer overhead to an offset within a byte.
+Except in deliberately restricted languages such as Sonja Lang's Toki Pona, C. K. Ogden's Basic English, or the word-per-page presentation of English in Gray and Sharp's Dick and Jane, there are generally far fewer pages than distinct words.
+So we don't have to worry near as much about slack space within a byte or pointer overhead to an offset within a byte.
 A 24-bit pointer for each page, including a bank number, should be small enough.

-An 8-bit machine may have a 2 KiB work RAM and a large nonvolatile memory divided into 16 KiB banks: one always accessible and one that can be paged out.
+An 8-bit machine may have a 1 to 2 KiB work RAM, a larger video RAM, and a large nonvolatile memory divided into 16 KiB banks viewed through two windows.
+One window is always accessible, and the other can be paged out.
 Some memory configurations may impose a substantial penalty in cycles to switch to another bank, such as 64 CPU cycles on the Nintendo MMC1, comparable to a TLB miss.
 Therefore, we want to work in one bank as much as possible, storing intermediate results to the little work RAM we have.